-To date, Costa Rica has signed free trade agreements with Colombia, Central America, Canada, CARICOM, Chile, China, the United States, Dominican Republic, Mexico, Panama, Peru, Singapore and the European Free Trade Association.
-It also has bilateral investment agreements with Germany, Argentina, Canada, Chile, Taiwan, Korea, Spain, France, Netherlands, Paraguay, Czech Republic, Venezuela, Switzerland, and Qatar; as well as a multilateral agreement with the World Trade
+Currently, Costa Rica has free trade agreements in place with Colombia, Central America, Canada, CARICOM, Chile, China, United States of America, Dominican Republic-Central America (CAFTA-DR), South Korea, AACUE, Dominican Republic, Mexico, Panama, Peru, Singapore, and the European Free Trade Association (EFTA).
+Bilateral investment treaties are also in place with Germany, Argentina, Canada, Chile, Taiwan, South Korea, China, United Arab Emirates, Spain, France, the Netherlands, Paraguay, Czech Republic, Venezuela, Switzerland, and Qatar, in addition to the multilateral agreement with the World Trade Organization (WTO).

-Organization (WTO).

-The country is currently negotiating the execution of the following treaties and agreements: FTA between Central America and the Republic of Korea, Pacific Alliance, Agreement on Trade in Environmental Goods (EGA) and Agreement on Trade in Services (TiSA).
+The country is currently in negotiations to sign the following treaties and agreements: Pacific Alliance, Environmental Goods Agreement (EGA), Trade in Services Agreement (TiSA), and the Association Agreement between Central America and the United Kingdom of Great Britain and Northern Ireland (AACRU).

-Also, Costa Rica has executed agreements on Information Exchange on Tax Matters with Argentina, Australia, Canada, Denmark, the United States of America, Finland, Greenland, France, Mexico, Norway, Netherlands, South Africa, Guernsey, South Korea, Iceland and Faroe Isles.
-The Mutual Assistance Agreements with Central America and Mutual Administrative Assistance in Tax Matters are currently in effect.
+Moreover, Costa Rica has Tax Information Exchange Agreements in place with Argentina, Australia, Canada, Denmark, United States of America, Finland, Greenland, France, Mexico, Norway, the Netherlands, South Korea, Ecuador, Italy, Sweden, South Africa, Guernsey, Iceland, and Faroe Islands.
+The Inter-American Convention on Mutual Assistance and the Convention on Mutual Administrative Assistance in Tax Matters are also in force.

-Treaties for avoiding double taxation with regards to income and equity taxes are in effect with Spain, Mexico, and Germany.
-Treaties of this nature with the United Arab Emirates are still undergoing legislative review.
+Regarding double taxation agreements of income and wealth taxes, agreements are currently in place with Spain, Germany, and Mexico.
+Agreements of this kind with the United Arab Emirates are currently in the legislative process.